balabanmetin/snakemake-tutorial2/part2/README.md

 `snakemake -c22 -np all`

 So far we were running this workflow locally since we were specifying CPU resources using `-c 22` option.
 It is trivially simple to run the jobs in a distributed fashion on the compute nodes.
 I created a cluster profile for cycles HPC.
+The contents of this profile may seem complex.
 Fortunately, you can reuse the same profile I created on cycles with no changes!
-And with minimal to no changes (SLURM option -A and -P), the same profile can be used in other clusters with SLURM job scheduler too.
+And with minimal (SLURM option -A and -P) to no changes, the same profile can be used in other clusters with SLURM job scheduler too.

 Inspect `cycles-profile/config.yaml`